-The additional details below apply to the current Omnidawn First/Second Poetry Book Contest or the upcoming Open Poetry Book contest, so if you are only interested in these contests you do not need to read the remainder of this paragraph.
-If you are interested in the upcoming Poetry Chapbook Contest there will be a difference in the reading fees and optional book offer as follows: For the current First/Second Poetry Book Contest or the upcoming Open Poetry Book Contest the reading fee is $27, and if you have or can provide a U.S. mailing address, for an additional $3 for shipping cost (a total of $30) you can choose to receive the winning book or any Omnidawn book of your choice.
-For the upcoming Poetry Chapbook Contest the reading fee will be $18, and if you have or can provide a U.S. mailing address, for an additional $2 for shipping cost (a total of $20) you can choose to receive the winning chapbook or any Omnidawn chapbook of your choice.
-All other details below are identical for all three Omnidawn poetry contests.
+The additional details below apply to the current Omnidawn First/Second Book Contest and the upcoming Omnidawn Open (Poetry Book Contest) so if you are only interested in these contests you do not need to read the remainder of this paragraph.
+If you are interested in the upcoming Poetry Chapbook Contest there will be a difference in the reading fees and optional book offer as follows: For the current Omnidawn First/Second Book Contest and the upcoming Omnidawn Open (Poetry Book Contest) the reading fee is $27, and if you have or can provide a U.S. mailing address, for an additional $3 for shipping cost (a total of $30) you can choose to receive the winning book or any Omnidawn book of your choice.
+For the upcoming Omnidawn Poetry Chapbook Contest the reading fee will be $18, and if you have or can provide a U.S. mailing address, for an additional $2 for shipping cost (a total of $20) you can choose to receive the winning CHAPBOOK or any Omnidawn CHAPBOOK of your choice.
+All other details below are identical for all three Omnidawn poetry book contests.

 Note that if we find any significant problem with your manuscript (your manuscript file is incomplete or won’t open, important information is missing, or any other significant problem) we will contact you so that you have every opportunity to correct the issue at no charge to you.
 Smaller errors or deficiencies in your manuscript, including spelling, punctuation, formatting, typographical errors, or coffee stains will not disqualify you from the competition, nor will a few small errors reduce your chances of winning.
 (We fully understand that such errors sometimes occur for everyone, and that these can be easily corrected later.)
 The only really critical requirements are to: